Basildon: Heritage

 Even though Basildon is a new town, there are still traces of its historical past visible.
 Old roads that once connected the villages have been incorporated into the new town: Clay Hill Road, Timberlog Lane, Rectory Road, Pound Lane, Church Road and Dry Street.
 Dry Street is a perfect example of old Basildon, as it is an undeveloped country lane that runs through One Tree Hill and Langdon Hill Country Parks and is home to several listed properties.

 Other than St Martin's Church, most of the historical parish churches still exist.
-St Nicholas (13th century and Grade 1 listed) sits proudly over Laindon, from where Basildon can be seen clearly, however St Peter's (13th century Grade II* listed) at Nevendon is hidden behind Sainsbury's and is little known by its residents.
+St Nicholas (13th century and Grade I listed) sits proudly over Laindon, from where Basildon can be seen clearly, however St Peter's (13th century Grade II* listed) at Nevendon is hidden behind Sainsbury's and is little known by its residents.
 St Michael's at Pitsea is said to be 13th century, but was rebuilt in 1870 and now only its Bell Tower remains on Pitsea Mount.
 The village of Basildon's parish church, Holy Cross (Grade II listed) can still be seen in Church Road, while Vange's 14th-century church All Saints was remodelled in the 19th century and is set back from the London Road and is Grade II listed.

 Other buildings of note are: the Barge Inn at Vange; the Broadway at Pitsea, with its mock Tudor architecture built by Harold Howard in 1929; Cromwell Manor, formerly Pitsea Hall Grade II listed, by Pitsea railway station that dates from the 15th century; and Great Chalvedon Hall, Grade II listed and now a pub in Tyefields, which is reputed to date from the 16th century.
 Nevendon Hall was built in 1789 and is Grade II listed.
 The moat at the former site of Boetlers, a Tudor house demolished in the 1960s, is located near to Holy Cross Church.

 One notable building is Little Coopers Farmhouse, which was originally located in Takeley.
 It was designated a Grade II building in 1980.
 In the late 1980s, due to redevelopment, the whole structure was dismantled and re-built at the Wat Tyler Country Park.

 On the west side of town, the Dunton Plotlands area was occupied by small rural dwellings in the mid twentieth century.
 Today, it forms Langdon Nature Reserve.

 In 2008, a National Lottery funded heritage trail was started to highlight the 1960s architecture.